Flag of The Flag of Hungary

 The shield is divided into two halves.
 On the left, four red and four silver (white) horizontal stripes recall the Árpád dynasty.
 On the right, a green triple hill supports a silver double cross on a red field.
 That double cross, sometimes called the apostolic cross, references Hungary's Christian conversion under King Stephen I, who ruled from 1000 to 1038.
 According to tradition, Pope Sylvester II granted Stephen the cross, tying the symbol to Hungary's founding national myth.

-Flip the Hungarian flag 180° and you get something strikingly close to the flag of Iran, a quirk that has caused the occasional protocol mix-up at international events.
-It also closely resembles the flag of Tajikistan (red, white, green horizontal stripes) and shares color DNA with Bulgaria, Italy, and Mexico.
+Flip the Hungarian flag 180 degrees and you get something strikingly close to the flag of Iran, a quirk that has caused the occasional protocol mix-up at international events.
+It also closely resembles the flag of Tajikistan (red, white, green horizontal stripes) and shares colors with Bulgaria, Italy, and Mexico.
 The overlap isn't mysterious: 19th-century nationalist movements across Europe and beyond drew from a shared palette of revolutionary symbolism, and only so many combinations of three colors exist.

 Within Central and Eastern Europe, the tricolor format became a shorthand for liberal nationalism, all of it influenced by France's 1790s original.
-The flags of Transylvania and Wallachia (now parts of Romania) incorporate red, yellow, and blue, reflecting how overlapping medieval kingdoms created a region of deeply intertwined heraldic traditions.
+The flags of Transylvania and Wallachia (now parts of Romania) incorporate red, yellow, and blue, a reminder that overlapping medieval kingdoms left the region with tangled heraldic traditions.

-On the technical side, Hungary's flag ratio is officially 1:2 (with 2:3 also used), and strict color matching to RAL or Pantone standards is specified in national regulations.
-Vexillologists often cite Hungary's flag as a case study in the effectiveness of "clean" national designs: it consistently ranks well for recognizability, perhaps because of its minimalism rather than despite it.
+On the technical side, Hungary's flag ratio is officially 1:2, with 2:3 also used, and strict color matching to RAL or Pantone standards is specified in national regulations.
+Vexillologists often cite Hungary's flag as a case study in the effectiveness of "clean" national designs, since it consistently ranks well for recognizability.

-Hungary's Fundamental Law, adopted in 2011 and in force since January 1, 2012, enshrines the flag's description in constitutional text.
-That's an unusually high level of legal protection for a national symbol.
+Hungary's Fundamental Law, adopted in 2011 and in force since January 1, 2012, describes the flag in constitutional text.
 Act CCII of 2011 goes further, governing use, display, and misuse with specific provisions against desecration.

 Three national days bring the flag out in force.
 March 15 commemorates the 1848 Revolution.
 August 20 marks Saint Stephen's Day and the founding of the Hungarian state.
-October 23 carries a particularly poignant duality: it honors both the heroic start of the 1956 uprising and the moment in 1989 when Hungary formally proclaimed itself a republic, on the same calendar date, 33 years apart.
+October 23 carries a double meaning: it honors both the start of the 1956 uprising and the moment in 1989 when Hungary proclaimed itself a republic, on the same calendar date, 33 years apart.

 References